DL777/Smart-Contracts-with-Solidity/README.md

 # Associate Profit Splitter

 This hypothetical contract is setup to facilitate the payment to three associate-level employees who are all paid the equal share of all ETH transferred into the contract.
-The contract can be scaled up to facilitate the payments to a large group of employees.
+The contract can be scaled up to facilitate the payments to a larger group of employees.

 The Solidity code is shown in this screenshot: